Quantity takeoff from 2D and 3D models

 This section presents an overview of quantity takeoff, defining and discussing terminology before looking at how takeoff data is used.
 The standards and guidance that govern measurement are then outlined, identifying synergies with RICS NRM1 and 2, and RICS property measurement, second edition.

-It then turns to affordances of 2D and 3D design information, touching on the principles and processes of Level 2 BIM.
+It then turns to affordances of 2D and 3D design information, touching on the principles and processes of BIM Level 2.
 The importance of accuracy and implementing checks and balances is also stressed.